JRPerezJr/parrot-ldap-ref-server/README.md

 <br>

 > A CTF challenge tool for the Solar room.
 > This container will host your LDAP reference server, write the Java code and compile it with your IP and NetCat listener port, and then host it on a Python Simple HTTP server.
-I have included a simple program to handle the tasks quickly so you can focus on next room tasks.
+I have included a simple program to handle the tasks quickly so you can focus on the next sections of the room.

 ## Disclaimer
 All information and code is provided solely for educational purposes and/or testing your own systems for these vulnerabilities.